Y1chenYao/calorie-meter-backend/hackchallenge/API_Specification.md

 ## Get food by name
 	GET /foods/{food_name}/

-Since multiple food entries are allowed to have have the same name, this route will return a list of foods.
-If there are no foods with the given name, return an empty list (not an error message).
-If exactly one food is matched with the given name, return a list of one element.
+Since multiple food entries are allowed to have have the same name, this route will return a __list__ of foods.
+If there are no foods with the given name, return an __empty list__ (not an error message).
+If exactly one food is matched with the given name, return a __list of one element__.

  Response